garden-io/garden/README.md

 ## Support

-Please join the Garden [Slack workspace](http://chat.garden.io) to ask questions, discuss how Garden might fit into your workflow, or even just chat about all things DevOps.
+Please join the Garden [Slack workspace](http://chat.garden.io) to ask questions, discuss how Garden might fit into your workflow, or just chat about all things DevOps.

 ## Acknowledgements

 Garden would not be possible without an amazing ecosystem of open-source projects.
-Here are just some of the projects that Garden uses, either directly or indirectly:
+Here are some of the projects that Garden uses, either directly or indirectly:

 - [Kubernetes](https://kubernetes.io/)
 - [OpenFaaS](https://www.openfaas.com/)